Enrol to vote

 • You are enrolled to vote in State or Federal elections, own or occupy rateable property in the City, and have made a successful eligibility claim.

-You can confirm your enrolment details on the Australian Electoral Commission website.
+You can confirm your enrolment details on the Australian Electoral Commission or Western Australian Electoral Commission website.

 Owners and occupiers roll